Upper Dolpo and Shey Phosundo Lake 23 Days

 -Licensed and certified mountain guide.
 Well experienced and English speaking

--Porter service for carrying luggage, tent equipment and cooking equipment.
-One porter for two persons, max. luggage 12 kg. per person
+-Porter/ mule horse service for carrying luggage, tent equipment and cooking equipment.
+Max.
+12 kg. private luggage per person

 -Cooking staff service